-The 2014-15 season marks head coach Brad Frost's eighth season at the helm of Gopher women's hockey.
-In just seven seasons as head coach, Frost has brought the program to the pinnacle of the collegiate hockey world by advancing to three-straight national championship games and winning back-to-back titles in 2012 and 2013.
+The 2015-16 season marks head coach Brad Frost's ninth season at the helm of Gopher women's hockey.
+In eight seasons as head coach, Frost has brought the program to the pinnacle of the collegiate hockey world by advancing to four-straight national championship games and winning three of the last four national crowns, including back-to-back titles in 2012 and 2013.
 After joining the program in 2001 as an assistant coach and later holding the interim head coach title during the 2007-08, Frost was named the program's second head coach on April 16, 2008.

 1996 - 1999 (Eagan High School)